Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 1060 should be much faster than the GeForce GTX 650 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1060 is 146% quicker than the GeForce GTX 650 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 1060 should be much (more or less 256%) more effective at texture filtering than the GeForce GTX 650. (explain)
+Texel RateThe GeForce GTX 1060 will be much (about 256%) more effective at texture filtering than the GeForce GTX 650. (explain)

-Pixel RateThe GeForce GTX 1060 will be much (more or less 327%) better at full screen anti-aliasing than the GeForce GTX 650, and also should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 1060 is quite a bit (approximately 327%) more effective at FSAA than the GeForce GTX 650, and also able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison